 Absolutely.
-Air pollution concentration can be up to 100 times greater inside than outdoors.
+Air pollution levels can be up to 100 times worse in a building than outdoors.
 The American Lung Association estimates that most people spend 90% of their time in a building, making it crucial for homeowners to be aware of indoor air quality (IAQ) in Kansas City.

-Many standard household items create poor indoor air quality, such as:
+Many standard household items create poor indoor air quality, like:

 - Chemicals used in carpet, furniture, upholstery and drapes